SMA6 and Embedded 3D Printing for Multi-Material Ceramics

 In work titled Embedded 3D printing of microstructured multi-material composites and published in Matter (February 2024) , the team extruded complex architectures into a self-healing ceramic gel that yields to the nozzle and rapidly recovers, then—after controlled drying, debinding, and sintering—converts to dense alumina.

-🌟 Ultra-Fine Particle Engineering
+Ultra-Fine Particle Engineering

-The approach relies on gels with >25 vol% powder (matrix prepared at 7:3 wt/wt Al₂O₃:Pluronic), which supports dense sintering of both matrix and inks.
+The approach uses gels with >25 vol% powder (matrix prepared at 7:3 wt/wt Al₂O₃:Pluronic), consistent with dense sintering of both matrix and inks.
+Packing was reported as uniform enough to reach ~4–6% porosity after firing, and dispersion control was observed to maintain sharp, porosity-free interfaces between embedded structures and the alumina matrix.

 How Does This Translate into Applications?